gbinu42/hudra.day/FIRESTORE_SECURITY_RULES.md

 5. **Viewers**: Can only access public books
 6. **Pages**: Inherit privacy and protection settings from their parent book
 7. **Creation/Editing**: Only admins can create books, editors and admins can edit (but not change creator)

+### Comments

+1. **Reading Comments**:

+   - Anyone can read approved comments (no authentication required)
+   - Authenticated users can read their own comments regardless of status
+   - Admins can read all comments (pending, approved, rejected)

+2. **Creating Comments**:

+   - Anyone can create comments (authenticated or not)
+   - All new comments must have status set to 'pending'
+   - Required fields are validated: comment, name, email, resourceType, resourceId

+3. **Moderating Comments**:
+   - Only admins can update comment status (approve/reject)
+   - Only admins can delete comments
+   - Regular users cannot edit their comments after submission

 ## Important Notes: